tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

        - `AMENDED` when proposing changes to existing `bdqval:NotEmpty` value(s).
        - `NOT_AMENDED` when prerequisites are met but no proposal is made.
      - For `FILLED_IN` and `AMENDED`:
-       - `Response.result` MUST be present and MUST contain the structured proposal payload (e.g., JSON key:value pairs).
+       - `Response.result` MUST be present and MUST contain the structured proposal payload, e.g., JSON key:value pairs.
-       - `Response.comment` MUST be `bdqval:NotEmpty` and SHOULD explain how the proposal was derived (including any non-default `Parameter` values used).
+       - `Response.comment` MUST be `bdqval:NotEmpty` and SHOULD explain how the proposal was derived, including any non-default `Parameter` values used.
      - For `NOT_AMENDED`:
        - `Response.result` must be omitted / null.
-       - `Response.comment` must be `bdqval:NotEmpty` and should explain why no proposal was made (e.g., ambiguous input, not interpretable, no unambiguous match in authority).
+       - `Response.comment` must be `bdqval:NotEmpty` and should explain why no proposal was made, e.g., ambiguous input, not interpretable, no unambiguous match in authority.

 1. **Keep Amendment semantics clearly distinct from applying changes**
    - An `Amendment` `Response.result` is a proposal.
 Implementations should not automatically apply the proposed changes to authoritative data.